asbjornenge/politicus/README.md

 ## Variables

 ```
 * BitCost                               - Cost to create a Bit                                      - $ 1
 * BitVoteCost                           - Cost to vote for a Bit                                    - $ 0.1
-* PetitionCost     - Cost to create a Petition - $ 500
+* PetitionContentModerationCost         - Cost to create a petition to moderate a piece of content  - $ 500
+* PetitionContentModerationRemovalCost  - Cost to create a petition to remove a content moderation  - $ 250

 * PetitionTimeout  -
 * PetitionCooldown -